TaliaferroLab/OINC-seq/README.md

 ## Assigning reads to genes

 After PIGPEN calculates the number of converted and noncoverted nucleotides in each read pair, it intersects that data with the probabilistic transcript assignment for each read performed by `salmon` and `postmaster`.
 Conversions within read pair X are assigned proportionally to transcript Y according to the `salmon`/`postmaster`-calculated probability that read pair X originated from transcript Y. This transcript-level data is then collapsed to gene-level data according to the transcript/gene relationships found in `--gff`.
 Transcript IDs in `--gff` should match those in the fasta file used to make `--salmonindex`.
 The use of [GENCODE](www.gencodegenes.org) annotations is recommended if possible.
+Alternatively, Ensembl annotations can be used.
+The source of the annotations should be supplied using the `--gfftype` flag.

 ## Calculating the number of conversions per gene